Yazwh0/BitMagic.Legacy/README.md

 If you use Visual Studio Code its worth building and installing the [extension](BitMagic.VscGrammar/README.md)).

 Open the VSC workspace in `Examples\DisplayImage` for a practical example of how a project can be put together.
 If you want to see this example you can do so [here](https://www.commanderx16.com/forum/index.php?/files/file/228-bitmagic-example/).

+## License

+Unless otherwise stated (generally code from others that falls under a difference license) all the code is under GLP-3.0.
+Applications written using BitMagic however are license free, unless a library is used with a specific license.
+(The Compression library for example.)

+That said a friendly nod would be appreciated!